johanbove/earthstarserver-ynh/README.md

+# Earthstar Server for Fly

-# Packaging an app, starting from this example
+## Packaging an app, starting from this example

 * Copy this app before working on it, using the ['Use this template'](https://github.com/YunoHost/example_ynh/generate) button on the Github repo.
 * Edit the `manifest.json` with app specific info.